shivamsawhney17/MNIST-Neural-Network/README.md

 # Neural Network
-A CNN that solves the MNIST challenge
-The code here works on tensorflow backend an makes use of the standard Keras library to: a.)
+A Convolutional Neural Network that solves the MNIST challenge The code here works on tensorflow backend an makes use of the standard Keras library to: a.)
 Import the datset b.)
 Import the classifier